Standing Up for the Gospel of the Christ

 The ancient Persian Cuneiform Alphabet has no 'W', but does have the 'V' character.

-Thus, different languages and dialects will pronounce the Hebrew "ו" as either 'W' or 'V', making them essentially interchangeable.
+Thus, different languages and dialects will pronounce the Hebrew "ו" with either the 'W' or 'V' sound variations, making them essentially interchangeable.
 Since we are speaking in English, and we have the 'W' sound, the 'W' is preferred, 'Y' 'H' 'W' 'H'.